jmerort/work-clock-bot/README.md

 ## Version 0.2
 - The Bot will include a `/check` command to check the time at which the user can leave work, based on a constant number of daily hours per day (same for every day).

-BUG : The time to leave work seems to stay always the same for some reason.
+Added functions:
+    -check: See the time at which you can leave work and accomplish the minimum goal hours.

 ## Version 0.3
-- The bot will know which day of the week it is and save the extra time from monday to Friday.
+- The bot will allow multiple goal hours depending on the day of the week (edit in `data/credentials.py` file).

 # To be added
 - Option to add daily reminders to clock in and out at the chosen times.
 - `/help` command to see available commands.
 - Weekly track of time worked every day.
-- Multiple goal hours per weekday (for example, less hours on fridays).

 # How to install and use the bot
 1) Clone this repo
-2) In the data/credentials.py file, change the `bot_token` variable to match yours (if you don't have one yet, check this guide: [From BotFather to 'Hello World'](https://core.telegram.org/bots/tutorial)).
+2) In the data/credentials.py file, change the `bot_token` variable to match yours (if you don't have one yet, check this guide: [From BotFather to 'Hello World'](https://core.telegram.org/bots/tutorial)) and choose your goal working hours for each week day (Monday to Sunday) e.g. `[8, 8, 8, 8, 8, 0, 0]` for a 9 to 5.
 3) Run `run_bot.py` and talk to your telegram bot using the following commands:
     - `/begin` : Clock in.
 Begin work day and start counting time.
     - `/lunch_begin` : Begin lunch break.
 Stop counting time until lunch is over.
     - `/lunch_end` : End lunch break and resume counting time.
     - `/end` : End work day and print how much time you spent working.
     - `/check` : Check at which time you can leave work, based on the number of hours needed (8 by default).